zenvia/zenvia-sdk-node/README.md

 | ContactsContent | Used to send contacts messages to your customer.
 | TemplateContent | Used to send template messages to your customer.

-The content support by channel is described below.
+The channels that can be used to send the content are:

 | Channel  | TextContent | FileContent | LocationContent | ContactsContent | TemplateContent |
 |----------|    :---:    |    :---:    |      :---:      |      :---:      |      :---:      |